WARNING: DO NOT BUY FROM THESE SELLERS!

 This made for some very easy and more accurate LTO battery testing.
 So, a long story short… I randomly tested these GTK 66160 lithium titanate battery cells only to find them all coming in at between 26Ah and 27Ah on average.
 So these were either the 25Ah variety or if you account for inaccuracies and losses, at best 30Ah batteries being advertised as 40Ah batteries.

-To put this in energy terms, instead of around the 9,200 watts I was expecting, I ended up with about 6,100 watts in total.
+To put this in energy terms, instead of around the 9,200 watts I was expecting, I ended up with about 6,100 watts in total – or less.
 Clearly a thirty percent difference.
 Now in monetary terms I was looking at a loss of around $2023.00.
 Obviously I contacted the seller who firstly denies my claims as false?

-Microvast had never sold any cells, the cells you bought from aliexpress are faulted or sub-standard or trash cells which were to be discarded/recycled.
+Microvast had never sold any cells, the cells you bought from Aliexpress are either classed faulty, sub-standard or trash cells which were to be discarded/recycled.

-In the last 10 years we sold many LTO systems instead of cells.
+In the last 10 years we sold many LTO systems instead of individual cells.

 Microvast Power Systems Co., Ltd.

 They are obviously in the position of power now, having my money and being past the 15 day warranty period.
-So I am now forced to have to publicly shame the Shenzhen Foxell Technologies Co., Ltd for their false advertising of these GTK brand 66160 lithium titanate batteries.
+So I am now forced to have to publicly shame the Shenzhen Foxell Technologies Co., Ltd for their false advertising of these GTK brand 66160 lithium titanate batteries (and many others).

-I have lost thousand of dollars and they have washed their hands clean of any wrong doing – WHILE STILL SELLING THESE SAME BATTERIES!
+I have lost thousand of dollars and they have washed their hands clean of any wrong doing – WHILE THEY STILL SELL THESE SAME FAKE BATTERIES!
 It seems that AliExpress care little for what their sellers do, and the sellers care little for what and how they sell their products.
 Buyer beware!

 MORE PROOF: FAKE LITHIUM BATTERIES